Practice considerations: Manage your architecture firm’s risk during COVID-19

 - Strategically thinking about how your firm can respond under different circumstances will allow for more nimble reactions to changes when/if they occur.

-- Consider potential options based on different periods of government imposed limitations (e.g. 3-month plan, 6-month plan, etc.).
+- Consider potential options based on different periods of government imposed limitations (e.g. 3-month plan or 6-month plan, multiple closures and re-openings, etc.).
 Also, be prepared to modify those plans as new information becomes available.

 - On March 27, 2020 the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed.
 You should consult promptly with legal, tax, and accounting professionals, as well as your bank, to determine if CARES Act funds are available to your design firm and how to obtain such funds.